Self hosted vTuner internet radio service emulation

 You can also setup a proper WSGI server.
 See the official Flask documentation.

-If you want to use the 'My Stations' feature, create a
+If you want to use the 'My Stations' feature besides the global radio index, create a

 stations.yml and run YCast with the